 No sales tax, over 300 miles of beautiful coastline, the most bike-friendly city in the country in Portland, a low crime rate, farmers' markets everywhere, and beautiful weather—what’s not to like about Oregon?
 The 9.9% top income tax rate for one.
 Also, the state has a high cost of living, coming in at 34% above the national average in 2020.

-How does 44.3 inches of snow per year sound?
-Or an average low temperature of 0.2 degrees in January?
-Above average living expenses and below average income and the state taxes Social Security benefits as much as the federal government along with almost all other retirement income including military, government, and private pensions.
+Some people like snow, but you may get sick of it in the Gopher State, with anywhere between 36 to 70 inches of snow falling annually depending on where in the state you live.
+But you won't just struggle with the weather: Minnesota's living expenses and median household income are about average, but the state taxes Social Security benefits along with almost all other retirement income including military, government, and private pensions.
 Add to that the high state sales and income tax, and you can see why Minnesota might not be high on your list.
-On the other hand, it ranks sixth for the most agreeable state and the “land of 10,000 lakes” is a real thing.
+On the other hand, it is the “land of 10,000 lakes."
+Want waterfront property?
+No problem.

 Unfortunately, Kentucky is either at the top or near the top of worst places to retire, including ours.
 Kentucky's poverty rate hovers at around 17%, which is close to the bottom in the nation.
 Also, Kentucky nursing homes have performed poorly, with one report finding that 43% of the state's 284 nursing homes were rated "below average."

 On the other hand, the cost of living is low and the state didn't tax the first $31,110 of retirement income in tax year 2019 (and doesn’t tax Social Security at all).
 And, of course, it's the birthplace of bourbon.
 That has to count for something.